Shanghai Tennis Dynamics Research Center

 Body–Racket Interaction

-Ground reaction forces, torque compensation, and rotational balance shaping racket-head speed.
+Ground reaction forces, torque compensation, and centripetal loading shape both racket-head acceleration and impact precision.

 Bimanual Symmetry

-Insights gained from left-hand forehand practice revealing neuromotor balance and stroke architecture.
+Insights gained from left-hand forehand practice revealing neuromotor symmetry and stroke architecture.

 Articles